Discordi0/Practice/HBT/Machines/Unified.md

 A: CVE-2021-44228

-Googleing aroudn i found this github repo (https://github.com/puzzlepeaches/Log4jUnifi) that had the answer.
+Googling aroudn i found this github repo (https://github.com/puzzlepeaches/Log4jUnifi) that had the answer.

 Q5: What protocol does JNDI leverage in the injection?